CiscoDevNet/terraform-aws-secure-firewall/examples/single_instance_ftd_fmc/README.md

 | Name | Description |
 |------|-------------|
 | <a name="output_instance_ip"></a> [instance\_ip](#output\_instance\_ip) | Public IP address of the FTD instances |

+## Post Deployment Procedure

+This configuration is required if you want to NAT the workloads inside the network using the interface's IP address.
+Both source and destination NAT needs to be configured so that the traffic will be symmetric.

+But usually, the servers inside the network, accessed from the public using the static NAT.
+To achieve it, you need to configure the following things,

+1) Configure the secondary IP address set in the AWS External interfaces on both the FTDs.
+	For Example, if you have ten web servers to be accessed from outside, each external interface of AWS should be configured with ten IP addresses.
+2) Configure the Static NAT in FTD Firewall to map the inside host's IP addresses with the secondary IP addresses.
+3) Include the Dynamic Source NAT with the inside interface IP addresses of FTD so that the return traffic hits the same firewall.
+4) To have the Client's IP addresses' visibility, enable the "Preserve Client IP address" option in AWS Target group(s) attached with the load balancers.
 <!-- END_TF_DOCS -->